A BSDE approach to the asymmetric risk-sensitive optimization and its applications: Introduction

-Third, an asymmetric risk-sensitive LQ control problem is solved by developing a novel completion-of-squares technique for controlled quadratic BSDEs.
+Second, an asymmetric risk-sensitive LQ control problem is solved by developing a novel completion-of-squares technique for controlled quadratic BSDEs.
 Applying the derived MP informally, a candidate optimal control $\bar{u}(\cdot)$ with feedback type is determined by a new Riccati differential equation.
 In contrast to the classical risk-sensitive counterpart introduced by Duncan \cite{Duncan}, this Riccati equation has a nontrivial term reflecting the asymmetric risk sensitivity and degenerates into the former when $\Gamma=\frac{\theta}{2}\mathrm{I}_{d \times d}$.
 Unfortunately, the usual completion-of-squares method fails to prove the optimality of $\bar{u}(\cdot)$.
-The main difficulty is to verify that a Girsanov exponential is a Radon-Nikodym derivative, which is used to absorb an additional term arising from the completion of a square that attains a minimum at $\bar{u}(\cdot)$ over all admissible controls $u(\cdot)$.
-As the Girsanov exponential depends upon $u(\cdot)$ in general, this verification will be tough unless some restrictive conditions are imposed on $u(\cdot)$.
-Under our framework, taking advantage of the structure of the quadratic BSDEs whose generators are convex both in the states and controls, the completion of the aforementioned square is replaced with the completion of its gradient at $\bar{u}(\cdot)$ (equals to zero), which makes the involved Girsanov exponential depend only on $\bar{u}(\cdot)$.
-Since $\bar{u}(\cdot)$ possesses the Gaussian property, it is naturally an exponential martingale due to the results for the absolute continuity for Gaussian measures.
+Under our framework, taking advantage of the structure of the quadratic BSDEs whose generators are convex in both the states and controls, we tackle the difficulty of verifying that a Girsanov exponential is a Radon-Nikodym derivative.
+The completion-of-squares technique then holds.
 Not only that, the novelty of our technique enables us to discuss the admissibility of $\bar{u}(\cdot)$ over a wider range of admissible controls than \cite{Duncan}.
-Specifically, for the classical risk-sensitive LQ problem studied in \cite{Duncan} (i.e. taking $\Gamma=\frac{\theta}{2}\mathrm{I}_{d \times d}$), the optimality is claimed among the admissible controls $u(\cdot)$ satisfying

-with $0 \leq t_{0} < t_{1} \leq T$ and bounded $\mathcal{F}_{t_{0}}$-measurable random variables $\alpha$.
-Employing Theorem 3.1 in \cite{Briand-Lepeltier-Martin}, our admissible set is completely characterized by the finiteness of the right-hand side in (\ref{intro-exp-objec}), that is, a control process $u(\cdot)$ is admissible if and only if